Codecademy/docs/content/language-agnostic/concepts/what-is-a-cache.md

 The size of the cache can be calculated as the number of bytes stored in each data block times the number of blocks stored.
 "Higher-level" caches (i.e. Level 2 and above) have progressively larger numbers of blocks, larger block size and relatively longer access times, but faster than main memory.
 Effective caching implementations are a major way for applications to improve their performance.

-## Two main groups: Caching with Hardware and with Software.
+## Caching with Hardware vs Caching with Software

 - Hardware Caching Strategies are strategies that utilize part of the hardware in a computing device to store the neccessary data.
 Often these computing devices offer caching on multiple layers of the hardware parts responsible for caching.